anshadkm/sqlalchemy-monetdb/README.rst

 MonetDB dialect for SQLAlchemy
 ==============================

-This is the MonetDB dialect driver for SQLAlchemy.
+This is the MonetDB dialect driver for SQLAlchemy 2.*.
 It has support for Python 3.7+ and PyPy.
-It supports SQLalchemy 1.3 and 1.4.
+It supports SQLalchemy 2.*.

 Installation